redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 API Gateway supports private integrations via a VPC link that terminates on NLB/ALB endpoints - CLB endpoints are not supported when deploying VPC links.
 Thus the default ROSA OpenShift Router which deploys a CLB cannot be used for accessing applications running on ROSA via the AWS API Gateway.
 Furthermore the ingress controller must support proxy protocol version 2 to send origin source and destination address information.
 Adding additional Ingress Controllers (haproxy) and publishing these via NLB is currently not supported by SRE.

 The instructions below first deploy a non-secured (HTTP) setup to verify connectivity.
-Subsequently this is upgraded to a secured channel using a SSL/TLS certificate that must be validated by one of the following trusted Certificate Authorities: https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-supported-certificate-authorities-for-http-endpoints.html.
-Note that self-signed certificates are not trusted by API Gateway.
+Subsequently this is upgraded to a secured channel using a SSL/TLS certificate that must be validated by one of the following public Certificate Authorities: https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-supported-certificate-authorities-for-http-endpoints.html.
+Note that self-signed certificates or those issued by private Certificate Authorities are not supported by API Gateway.

-For the purpose of this setup LetsEncrypt is the chosen certificate issuer.
-The wildcard domain name for the certificate CommonName (CN) is \*.example.com.
-Change this to a registered domain name under your control and configure a public hosted zone in Route 53 for the base domain name (example.com).
+For the purpose of this setup LetsEncrypt used as the public Certificate Authority.
+The wildcard domain name used for the certificate CommonName (CN) and subject altNames is \*.example.com.
+Change this to a registered domain name under your control and configure a public hosted zone in Route 53 for the base domain name that LetsEncrypt can validate.
 Note down the auto-generated hosted zone ID for use later.

 ***